ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 encoding
   Specifies which encodings the destination file or data set should be converted from and to.

-  If \ :literal:`encoding`\  is not provided, the module determines which local and remote charsets to convert the data from and to.
+  If ``encoding`` is not provided, the module determines which local and remote charsets to convert the data from and to.
 Note that this is only done for text data and not binary data.

-  Only valid if \ :literal:`is\_binary`\  is false.
+  Only valid if ``is_binary`` is false.

   | **required**: False
   | **type**: dict